ntnon/FIND-A-PEP/README.md

 4) A part of a name <br />
 E.g "Ann" <br />
 This will return a clickable summary of PEPs related to the input <br />
-When presented with suggestions, you can click on one of the suggestions to perform a search on that name.
+When presented with suggestions, you can click on one of the suggestions to perform a search on that name  <br />
+The use case for this is minimal, because if you wouldn't perform a PEP check on someone whos full name you do not know

 6) The norwegian organization ID for a company <br />
 E.g "997093550" <br />